-This report is made solely to Police and Crime Commissioner for Hampshire, in accordance with Part 5 of the Local Audit and Accountability Act 2014 and for no other purpose, as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Police and Crime Commissioner for Hampshire, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to Police and Crime Commissioner for Hampshire and the Group, in accordance with Part 5 of the Local Audit and Accountability Act 2014 (as amended) and for no other purpose, as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Police and Crime Commissioner for Hampshire and the Group, for our audit work, for this report, or for the opinions we have formed.

 Kevin Juter.
-Ernst + Young LLP
+Ernst + Yang LLP

-Kevin Suter (Key Audit Partner) Ernst & Young LLP (Local Auditor) Southampton 12 October 2021
+Kevin Suter (Key Audit Partner) Ernst & Young LLP (Local Auditor) Southampton 24 February 2023